 A fairly common side effect of some medications (especially those that act on the brain) is fatigue.
 If you are taking supplements, it’s also a good idea to stop taking them one at a time for a couple days and see if there is an improvement.

 In general, the worst offenders are antidepressants, antipsychotics, antihistamines, and beta blockers.
-Obviously, you should consult with a medical professional before you stop taking a medication or switch to a different one.
+Please consult a medical professional before you stop taking a psychiatric medication.

 That being said said, here is a list of medications commonly associated with fatigue, sedation and brain fog: